 from pyspark.sql import SparkSession spark:SparkSession = SparkSession.builder() .master("local") .appName("SparkByExamples.com") .getOrCreate()

 master() – If you are running it on the cluster you need to use your master name as an argument to master(). usually, it would be either yarn (Yet Another Resource Negotiator) or

 local[x]when running in Standalone mode. x should be an integer value and should be greater than 0; this represents how many partitions it should create when using RDD, DataFrame, and Dataset.
 Ideally, x value should be the number of CPU cores you have.

 appName() – Used to set your application name.

-getOrCreate() – This returns a SparkSession object if already exists, creates new one if not exists.
+getOrCreate() – This returns a SparkSession object if already exists, and creates a new one if not exist.

 Create RDD using sparkContext.parallelize()

 parallelize() function of SparkContext (sparkContext.parallelize() ) you can create an RDD.
 This function loads the existing collection from your driver program into parallelizing RDD.
 This is a basic method to create RDD and is used when you already have data in memory that is either loaded from a file or from a database. and it required all data to be present on the driver program prior to creating RDD.